openflocon/Flocon/README.md

 It allows developers to connect an Android device to their computer and launch a desktop interface that can **observe, inspect, and interact with the running mobile app** in real time.

 With Flocon, you gain deep access to critical app internals — such as
-- network requests (http, images, grpc)
+- network requests (http, images, grpc, graphql)
 - local storage (sharedpref, databases, app files)
 - analytics events (and custom events)
 - debug menu displayed on the desktop